-Have any fun plans this weekend for Easter?
-If you’ve got an Easter party to throw or a shingdig to attend, these festive Easter Rice Krispies Treat Cookies would be the perfect favor to make!
+Have any fun plans for Easter this year?
+If you’ve got an Easter party to throw or a church shingdig to attend, these festive Easter egg Rice Krispies Treats are the perfect favor to make!

 I have an ongoing partnership with Kellogg’s, where I share what I love about their cereals and other products.
-As a major fan of Rice Krispies Treats, it was only right that I make create some in an Easter fashion!
-Take an original favorite, Kellogg’s Rice Krispies, and turn them into an Easter treat that people will love.
-Although these treats are sweet, the Rice Krispies in them are made with real rice and have a bunch of vitamins in them.
-With tasty cookie icing and small candies, these treats are fun to make, hand out to friends, and eat!
+As a major fan of Rice Krispies Treats, it was only right that I make create some in an Easter fashion that we could decorate at home.

 You will need: